 GHS in the United States

 OSHA adopted GHS as a revision to its Hazard Communication Standard in 2012.
 This move was widely supported by both industry and labor.
 There is a transition period to implement GHS gradually between 2012 and June 2016.

 The old Hazard Communication standard allowed chemical manufacturers and importers to convey hazard information on labels and material safety data sheets in any format they chose.
 The revised standard uses GHS hazard phrases and has a single set of criteria for classifying chemicals according to their health and physical hazards.
 It also specifies elements for communicating hazards through labels and safety data sheets.

 There are four major changes to the Hazard Communication standard:

-Safety Data Sheets (SDS) - These will replace material safety data sheets (MSDS) and now have a format with 16 specific sections to ensure consistency in presenting important hazard and protection information.
+- Safety Data Sheets (SDS) - These replaced material safety data sheets (MSDS) and now have a format with 16 specific sections to ensure consistency in presenting important hazard and protection information.

 Benefits for Workers

 The development of GHS was a step forward for workers around the world towards the right to know about the chemicals and hazards they work with.
 Some countries, but not all, have adopted GHS.